HyggshiOSDeveloper/Hyggshi-OS-project-center/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report an issue to help us improve
-title: ''
+title: "[Bug] <Short bug description>"
-labels: ''
+labels: bug
-assignees: ''
+assignees: HyggshiOSDeveloper
 ---

-**Describe the bug**
+## 🐞 Bug Description
-A clear and concise description of what the bug is.
+*A clear and detailed description of the bug.
+Attach screenshots if necessary.*

-**To Reproduce**
+## 🔄 Steps to Reproduce
-Steps to reproduce the behavior:
+Steps to reproduce the bug:
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+3. Observe the bug '...'

+## 🖥️ Environment
+- Operating System: [Windows/macOS/Linux]
+- Hyggshi OS Developer Version: [e.g., v1.0]
+- Roblox Studio Version (if applicable): [e.g., Beta]

+## 📌 Expected Behavior
-A clear and concise description of what you expected to happen.
+*Describe what you expected to happen instead of the bug.*

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+## 📝 Additional Notes
+*Any other information that might help fix this issue.*